abdennourkhorchani/Adventure-Works-Report-Power-BI/README.md

 **Customer Page:**

-- Visualize orders distribution by income level, gender, occupation, age .
+- Visualize orders distribution by income level, gender, occupation and age .
 - Analyze orders volume and total revenue of individual customers.
 - Identify Top customer and their revenue and total orders.